Scott Hahn: Current work

 Hahn founded and is currently the president of the St. Paul Center for Biblical Theology, a Catholic non-profit research and educational institute committed to the promotion of biblical literacy among the Catholic laity and biblical fluency among Catholic clergy.

 Some of his projects include online and parish-based Bible studies, a book series, pilgrimages, and a scholarly journal, Letter and Spirit.
 He is also the founder and director of the Institute of Applied Biblical Studies.

 A popular speaker, Hahn has given over 800 talks in the US and other countries on theological and biblical topics related to the Catholic faith and appears regularly on the Eternal Word Television Network (EWTN).
 His talks have also been featured in multiple audio titles distributed by Lighthouse Catholic Media.
-He has also written numerous books (see list below) and is the co-editor of several volumes of the Ignatius Catholic Study Bible.
+He has also written numerous books (see list below) and is the co-editor of the Ignatius Catholic Study Bible.

 Since 1990, Hahn has taught at the Franciscan University of Steubenville, where he is the Father Michael Scanlan, TOR, Chair of Biblical Theology and the New Evangelization.
 He was awarded Doctor of Humanities – honoris causa, by the Pontifical Catholic University of Puerto Rico in 2004.
 In 2014, Francis Cardinal George appointed Hahn to the newly established McEssy Distinguished Visiting Professorship in Biblical Theology at Mundelein Seminary in Chicago.

 Personal life

-Hahn is married to Kimberley, and they have 6 children together.
+Hahn is married to Kimberly Hahn, who co-runs their Catholic apostolate, the St. Paul Center for Biblical Theology.
+They have six children together and 23 grandchildren.